CPequeno/Time-Series/Ergodicity.md

 ### Plot the results

-The code below creates an animation where, as the sample size increases from 1 to N, random walks and AR(1) processes are generated along with histograms of their time averages.
-The animated plot is included in the folder.

-Basically, the code is generating an animated visualization where, as the sample size (i.e., the number of simulations, N) increases, several things are calculated.
-For each simulation, the code calculates the (ensemble) means of random walks and AR(1) processes in parallel.
-It then visualizes the random walks, AR(1) processes, and the distributions of their means, showing how the data and the mean distributions evolve as N grows.
+The following code creates an animation that shows how increasing the sample size (i.e., the number of simulations, 𝑁) affects the ensemble means of random walks and AR(1) processes.

 ```julia